-The modern day park was built on a landfill during the 19th century and is now an escape from the highly developed and chaotic lower Manhattan.
-Within the park lies Castle Clinton, a fort built in the beginning of the 1800’s on a small island then called West Battery, which was subsequently united with the mainland thanks to the landfill.
+The modern-day park was built on a landfill during the 19th century and is now an escape from the highly developed and chaotic lower Manhattan.
+Within the park lies Castle Clinton, a fort built at the beginning of the 1800’s on a small island then called West Battery, which was subsequently united with the mainland thanks to the landfill.
 Many celebratory monuments are located within the park: the statue of the Florentine navigator Giovanni da Verrazzano, the Memorial to the Korean War, the merchant Marine memorial and more.

-Not to be missed at Battery Park:
+Not to be missed in Battery Park

 The Statue of Liberty and Ellis Island

 SeaGlass Carousel, an innovative aquatic theme, not to be missed for those traveling with children

 Monuments: Castle Clinton, American Merchant Marine Memorial, East Coast Memorial, Battery Cannon, New York Korean War Veterans Memorial

 The new Pier A with shops and bars